 "Clearing Firm" or "Clearing Member" means an entity or individual meeting the requirements of, and approved for, clearing membership at the Clearing House that is authorized pursuant to the Clearing House Rules to clear trades in any or all of the Contracts and that meets the qualification of the Exchange pursuant to Rule 902.
 A Clearing Firm is authorized to access Eris Exchange to effect transactions.
 A Clearing Firm may trade for its own proprietary account or an account on behalf of its Customer (e.g., as a broker).
 A Clearing Firm may trade on behalf of a Customer with an account at a different Clearing Firm acting as a broker or performing an equivalent agency function.
-The different Clearing Firm is responsible for approving the Clearing Firm for such Customers pursuant to the applicable form to the Eris Exchangea Clearing Firm AgreementParticipant Letter of Guarantee.
+The different Clearing Firm is responsible for approving the Clearing Firm for such Customers pursuant to a Clearing Participant Letter of Guarantee.
 The term "Clearing Firm" collectively refers to all Authorized Traders of a Clearing Firm authorized to utilize Eris Exchange.
-A Clearing Firm is typically a FCM.

-"Clearing House" means the Chicago Mercantile Exchange, Inc. ("CMEEris Clearing, LLC ("Eris Clearing") or such other clearing organization(s) as the Exchange may designate in the future to provide clearing services with respect to any or all of its Contracts.
+"Clearing House" means the Eris Clearing, LLC ("Eris Clearing") or such other clearing organization(s) as the Exchange may designate in the future to provide clearing services with respect to any or all of its Contracts.
 To the extent that the Exchange designates multiple clearing organizations to provide clearing services at any given time, the term Clearing Houses shall refer to any clearing organization designated to provide such services with respect to the Contract or Clearing Firm in question.

-"Clearing House Rules" means the Certificate of Incorporation, the By-laws and any ruleArticles of Organization, operating agreement, rules, policies, interpretation, stated policy, or instrument corresponding to any of the foregoing, in each case as adopted or amended from time to time by the Clearing House.
+"Clearing House Rules" means the Articles of Organization, operating agreement, rules, policies, interpretation, stated policy, or instrument corresponding to any of the foregoing, in each case as adopted or amended from time to time by the Clearing House.

-"CMEEris Clearing" means the Chicago Mercantile Exchange, Inc., Eris Clearing, LLC, or its successor.
+"Eris Clearing" means Eris Clearing, LLC, or its successor.